-In the latest study, researchers in New Zealand found the risk of dying from heart disease, stroke, type 2 diabetes and/or colon cancer plummeted by 16 -24 percent among those who consumed lots of grains, vegetables and fruit compared to those with low-fiber diets.
-In addition, a separate US study found that a high-fibre diet promoted the growth of good bacteria in the gut and radically reduced intestinal inflammation in mice.
+In the latest study, researchers in New Zealand found the risk of dying from heart disease, stroke, type 2 diabetes, and/or colon cancer plummeted by 16 -24 percent among those who consumed lots of grains, vegetables, and fruit compared to those with low-fiber diets.
+In addition, a separate US study found that a high-fiber diet promoted the growth of good bacteria in the gut and radically reduced intestinal inflammation in mice.
 It also found that dietary fiber countered inflammation in the brain’s immune cells which cause impaired cognitive function.

 According to the World Health Organisation, chronic inflammatory diseases are currently regarded as the greatest threat to human health, while researchers in the US noted that “chronic inflammation… is the cause of most chronic diseases and presents a major threat to the health and longevity of individuals.”

-Health expert, Vanessa Ascencao notes that research show that curcumin, a natural ingredient in the common spice, turmeric — used for centuries in Asian dishes – helps counter inflammation and its damaging effects.
+Health expert, Vanessa Ascencao notes that research shows that curcumin, a natural ingredient in the common spice, turmeric — used for centuries in Asian dishes – helps counter inflammation and its damaging effects.

-A report shows that curcumin helps the body manage inflammation and anti-ageing (known as inflammaging) and Ascencao says the powerful turmeric extract, Bio-Curcumin, has shown to help deliver significant amounts of bio-active curcumin into the body, assisting this process.
+A report shows that curcumin helps the body manage inflammation and anti-aging (known as inflammaging) and Ascencao says the powerful turmeric extract, Bio-Curcumin, has been shown to help deliver significant amounts of bio-active curcumin into the body, assisting this process.

 Ascencao suggested the following additional measures to help counter chronic inflammation: